 Sneakers are probably one of the most comfortable footwear.
 They’re light, easy to wear, give your feet a firm grip, and come in a variety of types and colors.
-When you get a fresh new pair of sneakers, your happiness knows no bounds.
+When you get a fresh new pair of perfect sneakers, your happiness knows no bounds.

 But it just takes one wear for your fresh sneakers to lose their shine.
 Indulge yourself in an intense game on the ground or face an unexpected rain shower, and you’re looking at dirty, soiled sneakers.
 The distress is doubled if you’ve just bought a pair of white sneakers.

 Despite the difficulties, investing in sneakers is one of the best decisions you can make.
-Not much other footwear can match sneakers in their versatility when it comes to pairing them with clothes or comfort, given India’s uneven roads.
+Not much other footwear can match perfect sneakers in their versatility when it comes to pairing them with clothes or comfort, given India’s uneven roads.

 Ways to clean your Sneakers